Stanford Key Findings about Benefits from EE/OL |

 |

-Misalignment between learners' lived experiences and how environmental education is taught can result in passivity and detachment.
-Source:
+Misalignment between learners' lived experiences and the way that environmental science is taught can result in student passivity and detachment.

 Albert Zyer and Elin Kelsey, "Environmental Education in a Cultural Context," International Handbook of Research on Environmental Education (pp.206-212), 2013. |